Looking for a Zapier alternative for Notion to Google Sheets?

 4

-Editable columns, page creation, and block updates are built-in.
-In Zapier, each of those is a separate workflow you configure and maintain.
+Pick the direction per column once and it works forever.
+Page creation and block updates are also built-in.
+In Zapier, each direction is a separate workflow you configure and maintain.

 When Zapier is the better choice